 The Devon Biodiversity Action Plan was published in 1998 and identified 31 key habitats and 260 key species which were the priority for conservation action.
 Action plans were produced for habitats and for 20 species requiring a county-wide approach to their conservation.

-Devon County Council, Devon Biodiversity Records Centre (DBRC) and Devon species experts from a range of recording groups and organisations have worked together to update the 1998 species list and produce a long list of ~ 1,600 species known to be rare in Devon (Priority Species) and a shortlist of 96 species (Devon’s Special Species) for which Devon has a particular responsibility.
+Devon County Council, Devon Biodiversity Records Centre (DBRC) and Devon species experts from a range of recording groups and organisations have worked together to update the 1998 species list and produce a long list of ~ 1,600 species known to be rare in Devon (Devon Species of Conservation Concern) and a shortlist of 96 species (Devon’s Special Species) for which Devon has a particular responsibility.

 A. Priority species in England (listed on Section 41 of the NERC Act)